-Ontinue to develop and maintain a comprehensive open space inventory database that will identify and assess all of the town's open space parcels and associated resource value.
+Open space inventory database that will identify and assess all of the town's open space parcels and associated resource value.
 While Groton currently has a database of public and private conservation parcels, municipal landholdings, and unprotected priority parcels, the database should be expanded to include information on each parcel's resource value.
 This will allow the users to better understand the role each parcel plays in the larger ecosystem.
 Updating

 - Groton's GIS to incorporate this type of data will be important as well. - Develop a ranking system to prioritize unprotected open space parcels.
 A set of criteria for ranking and assessing unprotected open space parcels will be essential to help Groton set acquisition priorities.
 This will be particularly important as funds available for acquisition continue to diminish.
 Criteria should include: - Whether the parcel is located in a Preservation or Conservation Design Area as illustrated in Map 3.4. - Whether the parcel is adjacent to or could be easily connected to other open space. - Whether the parcel can contribute to the development of a town-wide recreational trails network. - Protect priority open space parcels.
 Using Map 3.4, Natural Resource Assessment, Map 5.1, Open Space and Recreation Resources, an assessor's parcel map, and the open space ranking criteria described above, Groton should aggressively seek to protect high-priority open space and be willing to forego attempts to acquire lower-ranking properties.
 Once the priority sites are confirmed, the Town should work with other conservation groups to approach property owners and discuss opportunities for land protection, including fee-simple acquisition and conservation restrictions or easements. - Pursue development of a town-wide trail system.
 As Groton's remaining undeveloped parcels await either development or protection, there is a unique opportunity to create a permanent network of trails linking the town's residential areas, bike paths, regional trails, and the Nashua and Squannacook Rivers.
 Building on the many existing trails on Town-owned conservation land, the network would give hikers, bikers, and equestrians direct access to a continuous network of trails.
 Ultimately, the Town could develop various trail segments as interpretive trails with signage and written guides describing the area's historical features and natural history.
-To begin connecting trail segments, Groton should focus on existing trails on public land with paths and sidewalks along town roads.27
+To begin connecting trail segments, Groton should focus on existing trails on public land with paths and sidewalks along town roads,27

-Continue to review the Town's conservation parcels for opportunities to allow agricultural use.
+- Continue to fund land protection with CPA revenue and the Conservation Fund.
+While Groton should continue to protect land through donations and other low-cost means, there will be instances where outright acquisition is the only viable option for protecting a significant parcel.
+Toward these ends, the GCC must have funding available if the Town needs to respond quickly when a vulnerable land-scape is threatened.
+Encouraging property owners to consider other protective techniques such as CRs and APRs would offer another cost-effective alternative. - Continue to review the Town's conservation parcels for opportunities to allow agricultural use.
 Groton currently leases some of its conservation parcels for agricultural use, but the GCC has received limited interest in other parcels due to site conditions.
 Working with local farmers to determine their needs and concerns would provide the town with information that could help them to better assess potential parcels for farming.